Adjusting ads is the first step toward a better digital experience for users and revenue for publishers.

 Clear and Simple

-Let’s face it, the navigation menu of your publishing should be as straightforward as possible.
+Let’s face it, the navigation menu should be as straightforward as possible.
 Use a clear design and text so that people know what are your intentions with the menu.

 5. Use a Proper Hosting Provider

-Slow websites are frustrating, and they turn off readers.
+Slow websites are frustrating, and they drive readers away.
 If you want to run a powerful publishing site, you’ll need a proper hosting infrastructure that can help you handle millions of daily and monthly reads.

 Enter Pagely, a customizable WordPress managed hosting provider for digital publishers!
 Their tailor-made hosting solutions make sure that each of your requirements will correspond with their hosting technology.